Metalama//Conceptual documentation/Creating aspects/Advising code/Sharing state with advice

 Sharing state with advice

-When you need to share compile-time state between different pieces of advice, or between your implementation of the BuildAspect method and the advice, you have a few strategies to choose from.
+When you need to share compile-time state between different pieces of advice, or between your implementation of the BuildAspect method and the advice, there are several strategies available to you.

 Note

-When you need to share run-time state with advice, you must choose another strategy.
-For example, you can introduce a field in the target type and use it from several advice methods.
+If you need to share run-time state with advice, a different strategy must be adopted.
+For instance, you could introduce a field in the target type and utilize it from several advice methods.

 Warning

 DO NOT share state with an aspect field if that state depends on the target declaration of the aspect.
-In the case of inherited aspects, the same instance of the aspect class will be reused for all inherited targets.
+In scenarios involving inherited aspects or cross-project validators, the same instance of the aspect class will be reused across all inherited targets.
+Always design aspects as immutable classes.

 Sharing state with compile-time template parameters

-This is the most straightforward way to pass values from your BuildAspect method to a template method, but it works only with method templates.
-For details, see Template parameters and type parameters.
+This is the most direct approach for passing values from your BuildAspect method to a template method.
+However, it is only applicable with method templates.
+For more details, refer to Template parameters and type parameters.

 Sharing state with the Tags property

-Compile-time template parameters are unavailable for event, property, or field templates.
-The most straightforward alternative is to use tags, which are arbitrary name-value pairs.
+Compile-time template parameters are not available for event, property, or field templates.
+A straightforward alternative is to use tags, which are arbitrary name-value pairs.

 To define and use tags:

 1. In your implementation of the BuildAspect method, when adding the advice by calling a method of the IAdviceFactory interface, pass the tags as an anonymous object to the tags argument.
-For instance, args: new { A = 5, B = "x", C = builder.Target.DeclaringType }.
-In this example, A, B, and C are three arbitrary names.
+For example, tags: new { A = 5, B = "x", C = builder.Target.DeclaringType }.
+In this instance, A, B, and C are three arbitrary names.

-2. In your template method, the tags are available under the meta.Tags dictionary.
-You would, for instance, use the meta.Tags["A"] expression to access the tag named A that you defined in the previous step.
+2. In your template method, the tags are accessible under the meta.Tags dictionary.
+For instance, you would use the meta.Tags["A"] expression to access the tag named A that you defined in the previous step.

 Example